Fast Exact Matrix Completion: A Unified Optimization Framework for Matrix Completion: A Gradient Descent Algorithm

-Then applying Theorem \ref{theo:derivresult}, we apply a projected gradient descent algorithm (as discussed in \cite{bertsekas1997nonlinear}) on the hypersphere $\|\bm{S}\|_2=1$ as followed: ($\bm{0}^{k\times p}$ denotes a zero matrix of dimension $k\times p$).
+Using Lemma \ref{lem:derivresult}, we apply a projected gradient descent algorithm (as discussed in \cite{bertsekas1997nonlinear}) on the hypersphere $\|\bm{S}\|_2=1$ and obtain in Algorithm \ref{alg:mc_alg1}.
+(Note that $\bm{0}^{p\times k}$ denotes a zero matrix of dimension $p\times k$).

-\cite{candesexact} showed that top-k SVD is a good approximation if the matrix is mostly filled (as top-k SVD is the optimal solution when the matrix is completely filled), so we use a random warmstart when most entries are missing, and SVD warmstart when most entries are filled.
-We explain some key steps of this algorithm: \paragraph*{Nesterov Step} This is Step \ref{nesterov_step} of Algorithm \ref{alg:mc_alg1}.
-We update the gradient with the accelerated formula in \cite{nesterov1983method} by adding the gradient of the current step to $\frac{t-1}{t+2}$ times the previous gradient, which introduces damping in the resulting gradient and enables faster convergence. \paragraph*{Projection Step} This is Step \ref{proj_step} of Algorithm \ref{alg:mc_alg1}.
+We explain the reasoning behind some key steps of Algorithm \ref{alg:mc_alg1}. \paragraph*{Nesterov Step} This is Step \ref{nesterov_step} of Algorithm \ref{alg:mc_alg1}.
+We update the gradient with the accelerated formula in \cite{nesterov1983method} by adding the gradient of the current step to $\frac{t-1}{t+2}$ times the previous gradient, which introduces damping in the resulting gradient and enables faster convergence. \paragraph*{Projection and Update Steps} This is Step \ref{proj_step} and \ref{update_step} of Algorithm \ref{alg:mc_alg1}.
+There are two reasons why we are optimizing over the $\|\bm{S}\|_2=1$: (a) as explained, rescaling $\bm{S}$ does not change the objective, so the restriction can guarantee a smaller set of feasible solutions; (b) such restriction enables us to effectively approximate the objective value, and its derivative using random sampling, see Theorem \ref{theo:gradapprox}.

 Because we are optimizing on the hypersphere $\|\bm{S}\|_2=1$, our gradient updates need to be projected to the tangent plane of the sphere at the current point $\bm{S}_t$.
-Thus, we project the raw gradient, $\tilde{\nabla \bm{S}_{t+1}}$ onto the tangent plane to get $\overline{\nabla \bm{S}_{t+1}}$. \paragraph*{Update Step} This is step \ref{update_step} of Algorithm \ref{alg:mc_alg1}.
-To update $\bm{S}_{t+1}$, we add $\bm{S}_t$ to the projected gradient $ \frac{\overline{\nabla \bm{S}_{t+1}}}{\|\overline{\nabla \bm{S}_{t+1}}\|_2}$ (normalized to ensure that the resulting $\bm{S}_{t+1}$ still has norm of 1) over a step size of $\frac{\pi}{64}$.
-This step size is selected through experimentation, along with the number of gradient descent steps $t_{max}=50$.
-We would show in the experiments that this fixed step size and number of gradient descent steps works well across different-sized problems.
+Thus, we project the raw gradient, $\tilde{\nabla \bm{S}_{t+1}}$ onto the tangent plane to get $\overline{\nabla \bm{S}_{t+1}}$.
+Then the update step ensures the norm of the updated $\bm{S}$ is renormalized to 1.

 Note that updating the gradient on the hypersphere is a rotation on the great circle formed by $\bm{S}_t$ and $\overline{\nabla \bm{S}_{t+1}}$, so the update formula is $\bm{S}_t \cos \theta + \frac{\overline{\nabla \bm{S}_{t+1}}}{\|\overline{\nabla \bm{S}_{t+1}}\|_2} \sin \theta$.